holistudio/oscar_nom_win/README.md

 On the face of these results, it seems that the mean-pool transformer is correctly picking up a signal from the word "dog" to predict a screenplay will be Oscar nominated.
 The GPT-2 embedding model is correctly picking up on the words "van" and "bell" to predict a screenplay will not be Oscar nominated.
 More analysis results can be found in this [notebook](./notebooks/04_prediction_word_exploration.ipynb).

 While this does not offer a comprehensive understanding of what signals are guiding the model to make predictions, it does provide some keywords to look out for in future interpretability work.

+## Future Work

+- other neural nets (BERT, Longformer, Mamba)
+- other tokenizations besides GPT-2's encoding
+- address class imbalance beyond cross entropy loss class weights and threshold tuning
+- focus on labeling based on whether the screenplay itself got an Oscar nomination, rather than Oscar nomination or win for some other category.
+- investigate mechanistic interpretabilty and other methods to understand why a model is making a prediction